-Does this framework require Communication achievement requirement?
-YES \square NO $[\boxtimes]$ above the minimum SASW If YES, please state the grade/level required for English and give this is required: a brief REASON as to why Enter alternative grade/level requirements and reasons here.
-Application of Number
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES

+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.